 Lifeline Cost & Features

 Lifeline offers very transparent pricing and contracts.
-That's one of the nice things about signing up with Philips, one of the largest medical equipment providers in the world, there are no shenanigans.
+That's one of the nice things about signing up with Lifeline, one of the largest medical alert providers in the world, there are no shenanigans.
 You can return their systems within 30 days, free of charge.
-Their is no contract, so you can return your system anytime thereafter, with no penalty and Lifeline will even pay for your return shipping.
+There is no contract, so you can return your system anytime thereafter, with no penalty and Lifeline will even pay for your return shipping.

 Lifeline answers an average of 18,000 calls a day, 365 days a year, 24 hours a day, seven days a week.